townofdon/javascript-primer/course-material/09-conditionals.md

 }
 ```

-> Note - I personally recommend making every effort to AVOID nesting conditionals.
+> Note - I personally recommend making every effort to AVOID nesting conditionals (placing if-statements inside if-statements).
 Other developers (and your future self) will thank you.
 Flat logical structures are much easier to wrap our reptilian brains around and less prone to bugs due to human error.

 ## Else If Statement